A step-by-step beginner's guide on how to make cuff bracelets.

 4. Anneal

-After texturing and stamping, your blank may be work-hardened so it will be too stiff to form.
+After texturing and stamping, your blank will be work-hardened so it will be too stiff to form.
 Anneal your piece to soften the metal but be careful not to over-heat.
 Quench and pickle after.

 5. Form your metal